 The most common form of corporate entity used in Japan by foreign investors is the Kabushiki Kaisha ("KK").
 The KK is a limited stock corporation, meaning its shareholders are protected from liability claims made by third parties (up to their capital contribution).
-Prior to April 1, 2006 the minimum capital requirement was JPY10 million however this was repealed under Japan's new Corporation Law.
+The minimum capital requirement to set up a KK is as low as JPY 1.